Singapore Democratic Alliance: 2007–2010: NSP left coalition, failed RP proposal to join coalition

-2011–2019 : Post SPP withdrawal
+2011–2019 : Post-SPP withdrawal

 On 2 March 2011, SPP withdrew from the coalition, following the decision by the SDA council to relieve Chiam as chairman, citing frequent "no-shows" at the alliance meetings.
 Following the pullout, SDA became a two-party alliance consisting of PKMS and SJP.
 The chairperson was later succeeded by SJP leader Desmond Lim.

 Events that followed the separation of Chiam's SPP from SDA saw the waning of the alliance, where they fell short on winning any of the subsequent elections.
 In the 2011 general election, the SDA, NSP (which fielded a large slate of candidates), and SPP were unsuccessful: Lim became the only candidate forfeiting his electoral deposit (S$16,000) in the only three-cornered contest in the newly formed Punggol East SMC (a ward carved out from the neighbouring Pasir Ris-Punggol GRC, which the alliance also contested); and SDA members who joined as independents contesting in Tanjong Pagar GRC (the election's only uncontested constituency) were disqualified on nomination day.

-In the 2013 by-election at Punggol East SMC, Lim contested again, but later conceded defeat during vote counting; ultimately, he garnered only 0.53% of the valid votes cast for the election, resulting him as the second candidate in history (after United People's Front candidate Harbans Singh) to have his deposit forfeited on both times, and consequently set its record-worst score for a candidate in post-independence Singapore.
+In the 2013 by-election at Punggol East SMC, Lim contested again, but later conceded defeat during vote counting; ultimately, he garnered only 0.57% of the valid votes cast for the election, resulting him as the second candidate in history (after United People's Front candidate Harbans Singh) to have his deposit forfeited on both times; its score was also the worst-performing result in post-independence Singapore at the time, which has since superseded by the two teams, NSP and the People's Power Party (PPP), who garnered 0.43% and 0.18% of the valid votes while both contesting Tampines GRC in the 2025 election, respectively.

 In the 2015 general election, SDA fielded their only team of six in Pasir Ris–Punggol GRC, but with no success.